Christopher Simon (footballer)

-Christopher Simon (born 6 December 1999) is a Senegalese professional footballer who plays as a midfielder for Polish I liga club Puszcza Niepołomice, on loan from Motor Lublin.
+Christopher Serge Simon (born 6 December 1999) is a Senegalese professional footballer who plays as a midfielder for Ekstraklasa club Motor Lublin.

 Career

 Youth career

 He spent his entire youth career in Be Sport Academy.

 Motor Lublin

 On 14 July 2024, he was transferred to Polish Ekstraklasa side Motor Lublin on a two-year deal with an option to prolong it until June 2027.
 Simon made his debut in Motor eleven days later, in 0–2 loss to Raków Częstochowa.
 During that match, he came off the bench in the 78th minute, replacing Mathieu Scalet.
 He scored his first goal for his new team on 13 September, in the 49th minute of a 1–0 victory over Górnik Zabrze.

 Loan to Puszcza Niepołomice

 On 21 August 2025, Simon joined I liga club Puszcza Niepołomice on loan for the remainder of the season.
+He scored three goals and provided one assist in 29 appearances across all competitions before returning to Motor at the end of the season.